cgarciagl/Yupii/index.md

 Yupii
 =====

-This is a package that transforms CodeIgniter into a Business Application Framework !!
+*** This is a package that transforms CodeIgniter into a Business Application Framework !! ***

 ![Yupii Icon](http://i61.tinypic.com/34dojrd.png)

 ## Installation

-Just unzip the files on your Codeigniter project directory.
+Download the zip file from [here](https://github.com/cgarciagl/Yupii/zipball/master) and unzip the files on your Codeigniter project directory.

 Then open the **./application/config/routes.php** file and add this line at the end of the file: